AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/adls-gen2.md

 >
 >To connect to the destination, you need the **[!UICONTROL Manage Destinations]** [access control permission](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

-To connect to this destination, follow the steps described in the [destination configuration tutorial](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html).
+To connect to this destination, follow the steps described in the [destination configuration tutorial](/help/destinations/ui/connect-destination.md).
 In the destination configuration workflow, fill in the fields listed in the two sections below.

 ### Authenticate to destination {#authenticate}

 To authenticate to the destination, fill in the required fields and select **[!UICONTROL Connect to destination]**.

-* **[!UICONTROL URL]**: The endpoint for ADLS Gen2.
+* **[!UICONTROL URL]**: The endpoint for [!DNL Azure Data Lake Storage Gen2].
 The endpoint pattern is: `https://<accountname>.dfs.core.windows.net`.
 * **[!UICONTROL Tenant]**: The tenant information that contains your application.
 * **[!UICONTROL Service principal ID]**: The application's client ID.
 * **[!UICONTROL Service principal key]**: The application's key.
 * **[!UICONTROL Encryption key]**: Optionally, you can attach your RSA-formatted public key to add encryption to your exported files.
 Your public key must be written as a [!DNL Base64-encoded] string.
 View an example of a correctly formatted, base64-encoded key in the documentation link below.
 The middle part is shortened for brevity.

 ![Image showing an example of a correctly formatted and base64-encrypted PGP key in the UI](../../assets/catalog/cloud-storage/sftp/pgp-key.png)

-For more information about these values, read the [Google Cloud Storage HMAC keys](https://cloud.google.com/storage/docs/authentication/hmackeys#overview) guide.
-For steps on how to generate your own access key ID and secret access key, refer to the [[!DNL Google Cloud Storage] source overview](/help/sources/connectors/cloud-storage/google-cloud-storage.md).

 ### Fill in destination details {#destination-details}